grip-on-software/monetdb-import/Database_structure.md

     -   **issue_id** - INT: GitHub identifier of the issue which is unique for the repository.
     -   **title** - TEXT: The short header message describing what the issue is about, e.g., what problems are encountered.
+This is NULL if no title is provided.
     -   **description** - TEXT: The contents of the issue message.
+This is the empty string if the issue message is empty or NULL if it could not be obtained.
     -   **status** - VARCHAR(100): The open/close state of the issue.
         This can be a word like 'open' or 'closed'.
+This is NULL if the status of the issue could not be obtained.
     -   **author_id** - INT - reference to vcs_developer.alias_id:
         Identifier of the developer that started the issue.
     -   **assignee_id** - INT - reference to vcs_developer.alias_id:
         Identifier of the developer that should address the issue.
-This is NULL if nobody is assigned.
+This is NULL if nobody is assigned to the issue.
     -   **created_date** - TIMESTAMP: Time at which the issue is created.
+This is NULL if the creation time of the issue could not be obtained.
     -   **updated_date** - TIMESTAMP: Time at which the issue received an update.
+This is NULL if the update time of the issue could not be obtained.
     -   **pull_request_id** - INT - reference to
         merge_request.request_id: The GitHub pull request identifier for a related pull request in the same repository.
-This is NULL if no such link has been created yet.
+This is NULL if no such link has been created yet for the issue.
     -   **labels** - INT: Number of labels that are added to the issue.
+        This is NULL if the number of labels for the issue could not be obtained.
     -   **closed_date** - TIMESTAMP: Time at which the issue is closed.
         This is NULL if the issue is not yet closed.
     -   **closer_id**: INT - reference to vcs_developer.alias_id: